F-Loyer/7guis-ocaml-lablgtk3/README.md

 GUIs aspects, `expr.ml` an abstract spreadsheet. `parser.mly` the parser description (with menhir), `lexer.mll` the lexer description (with ocamllex).

+`opam install lablgtk3 calendar mehnir` is required to compile the programs.

 The different tasks are compiled and executed with:

 ```